kunhwiko/concepts/how_to_compsci.md

-round robin : start at the first item of a list of servers, sequentially look for available servers weighted round robin : ability to weigh different servers based on how powerful they are, and distribute work based on weight
+round robin : start at the first item of a list of servers, sequentially look for available servers weighted round robin : ability to weigh different servers based on how powerful they are, and distribute work based on weight load based server selection : monitor the performance and load for each server and dynamically allocate based on calculations IP hash based selection : hash IP address to determine where to send request (useful for geographical servers or when servers cache requests) service based selection : different servers handle different services
 ```

 ##### Systems